A Day in the Life with Your Intern

 Three minutes later, a draft appears in Gmail.
 It references the exact call from last Tuesday, uses your typical sign-off, and strikes the right tone.
 You change one sentence and hit send.

 The partner email is a meeting request.
-You tell Intern to find a 30-minute slot next week and reply with options.
+You tell them to find a 30-minute slot next week and reply with options.
 Done in 15 seconds.

 10:00 AM — Client call

 You join the BrightCorp call with context you didn't have to assemble.
-Intern's prep notes remind you that:
+Their prep notes remind you that:

-After the call, Intern captures the key decisions and follow-ups without you taking notes.
+After the call, they capture the key decisions and follow-ups without you taking notes.
 By 10:35 AM, a summary is in your Notion workspace and follow-up emails are drafted.

 12:00 PM — Research request

 Between calls, you realize you need competitive intel for a proposal you're writing.
-You tell Intern: "Research what Acme Corp is doing in the SMB space.
+You tell them: "Research what Acme Corp is doing in the SMB space.
 Focus on pricing and positioning."

-Intern starts digging — their website, recent press, job postings (which reveal strategic priorities), social media, and customer reviews.
+They start digging — the target's website, recent press, job postings (which reveal strategic priorities), social media, and customer reviews.
 Thirty minutes later, you get a structured brief you can paste directly into your proposal.

 2:00 PM — Proactive follow-up

 You didn't remember that you promised to send Sarah a case study last week.
-Intern did.
-It drafted a follow-up email with the case study attached and a note that says "Following up on our conversation — here's the case study I mentioned."
+They did.
+They drafted a follow-up email with the case study attached and a note that says "Following up on our conversation — here's the case study I mentioned."

 You approve it.
 Sent.